googoocon/KMIT-Cloud-Github/README.md

-Welcome to KMIT CloudComputing Gihub!!
+Welcome to KMIT CloudComputing Github!!